CCow/354Report/README.md

 #Upload 3) bulked up intro and abstract.
 Made adjustments to other sections which will contain more information soon

-#Upload 4) Added haskell starting paragraph and
+#Upload 4) Added haskell starting paragraph and made grammatical adjustments